Connect Your Health Records to Apple Health

 These records allow Sicura to detect patterns that may not be visible from wearable data alone.

-How to Connect Your Medical Records to Apple Health
+Using Sicura to Connect Your Health Records

 When you first open the Sicura app, it will guide you through the process of connecting Apple Health to your healthcare providers and sharing your health records with Sicura.